 Potted tea plants should be pruned back yearly after the blooming period.
 Just like the in-ground tea plant, be sure to remove dead, damaged, or crowded branches.
 Cut the stem back towards the base of the bush.
 You can cut individual branches to just past a leaf node or bud.

-Harvesting: It is recommended to let your tea bush grow for a couple of years before harvesting the leaves for brewing.
-The youngest leaves on your tea plant tend to make the best tea.
+Harvesting: The youngest leaves on your tea plant tend to make the best tea.
 The youngest are typically the last few leaves and the bud.
 Set the leaves to dry out of the sun for about 2 hours and then pan heat or steam to stop the leaf’s oxidation.
 Try to keep the heat fairly high during this process (500 degrees fahrenheit) for about 15 minutes while continuously shaking and/or stirring to prevent scorch or burning.
 Leaves can now be dried in the oven or in a dehydrator, stored in an airtight container and left in a cool dry area for storage.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.